librasteve/Air/docs/Air/Base.md

 class Nav
 ---------

-Nav is specified as a class since it does Component, also does Tag
+Nav does Component in order to support multiple nav instances with distinct NavItem and Widget attributes.
+Also does Tag so that nav tags can be placed anywhere on a page.

 ### has Safe $.logo